XBribo/CS2-Smarter-Bot/README.md

 4. Allow bots to spam smoke and tweak bots' vision in smoke to make it more reasonable

-5. Each bot has a 60% chance to anti-flash, close to pro level
+5. Each bot has a chance to anti-flash, according to the visible duration of the flash

 6. Allows bots to spray at any range